noctuakitty/kileacastilloportfolio/README.md

 # Kilea Castillo
 # Portfolio
 Remaking my portfolio from scratch, making it responsive, making it my own.
-Bootswatch Slate used
+Bootswatch Slate used.
-Pictures from my mother's facebook
+Pictures from my mother's facebook.